 Blockchain is the buzzword of the day thanks to the current frenzy over cryptocurrencies.
 But it’s much bigger.
 Blockchain can be – and perhaps will be – used for recording every type of smart asset transaction, across many industries.
-I sat down with Steve Wong (@SteveWongLA) to understand what you need to know about blockchain in the media industry.
+I sat down with Steve Wong (@SteveWongLA) to understand what you need to know about blockchain in media and entertainment.

 Blockchain vs. Bitcoin

 People tend to confuse Bitcoin with the underlying technology of blockchain.
 What do media businesses need to do to understand the technology and how it may affect them?

 With the buzz around blockchain and the confusion of its differentiation from bitcoin, people tend to think about the potential of blockchain in the context of currency; selling a song or getting funding for a film using cryptocurrency.
 The biggest problem with this is that it undermines what the power of blockchain truly is.

 The power of blockchain is its ability to track intellectual property and deliver a proof of work.
 Blockchain creates a smart contract of an exchange between two parties that don’t trust each other.
 That’s the essence of Hollywood!